varnish/Varnish-Book/varnish_sysadmin.rst

 - varnishtest
 - varnishreplay

 .. container:: handout

    Varnish provides several tools to help monitor and control Varnish.
-The varnishadm tool is the only one that can affect a running instance of Varnish, as it is a convenience program to talk to the telnet interface.

-   Varnishtest can be used to design specific feature-tests for Varnish, and is used mainly for regression tests.
-It's included in the above list for sake of completeness and is mainly used during development.
+   Varnishadm, used to access the management interface, is the only one that can affect a running instance of Varnish.

-   All the other tools operate exclusively on the shared memory log, or shmlog as it's called in the context of Varnish.
-They all take similar (but not necessarily identical) command line arguments, and use the same underlying API to parse the log.
+   All the other tools operate exclusively on the shared memory log, often called shmlog in the context of Varnish.
+They take similar (but not identical) command line arguments, and use the same underlying API.

    Among the log-parsing tools, varnishstat is so far unique in that it only looks at counters.
-The counters are easily found in the shmlog, and are typically polled at reasonably frequent interval, to give the impression of real-time updates.
-They are distinct from the other log-data in that they are not directly mapped to a single request, but represent how many times some specific action has occurred since Varnish started.
+The counters are easily found in the shmlog, and are typically polled at reasonable interval to give the impression of real-time updates.
+Counters, unlike the rest of the log, are not directly mapped to a single request, but represent how many times some specific action has occurred since Varnish started.

    The rest of the tools work on the round robin part of the shmlog, which deals with specific requests.
 Since the shmlog provides large amounts of